-Inspiring the Youth through Agriculture
+Inspiring Youth through Agriculture

 FARMS Leadership Program celebrates 25 years of programming!

-Thank you for a wonderful 2017!
-Next year, Center for Land-Based Learning will reach two big milestones–the FARMS Leadership Program will celebrate 25 years of programming and our Executive Director Mary Kimball will celebrate 20 years as a leader and has kept the vision and mission of Land-Based Learning at the forefront of everything we do.
+In 2018, Center for Land-Based Learning will reach two big milestones–the FARMS Leadership Program will celebrate 25 years of programming and our Executive Director Mary Kimball will celebrate 20 years as a leader and has kept the vision and mission of Land-Based Learning at the forefront of everything we do.

 Recently an article was published in Edible Marin and Wine Country magazine about the FARMS Leadership Program about a Sonoma County participant named Jose.
 Jose wasn’t engaged in school and didn’t have any idea what the future held for him.
 His teacher, however, saw his potential and thought that an out-of-classroom learning experience might be just the thing to get him excited about learning.
 It worked and now Jose is enrolled at Santa Rosa Jr. College, with dreams of owning his own dairy one day.
 Click here to read article: Edible Marin & Wine Country.